abstractinfrastructure/container-intro-tutorial/networking/README.md

       (Uses netcat (`nc`) in a fashion similar to curl)
   - Exit and remove the interactive container.

+Containers can be attached to custom "internal" networks.
+Exposed ports that are defined in the container image's Dockerfile **will** be exposed on this internal network without having to create a mapping.
+Usage of these internal networks are useful for multi-tier applications such as a web server and database where you would like to expose the webserver publicly, but avoid exposing the database.

+They can communicate privately on the internal network and only have the webserver publicly accessible.

 [[Solution](./solutions.md#exercise-2)]

 ## Exercise 3

+Remove the container network.

 - Remove the network `mynetwork`. **HINT:** This may involve more than just deleting the network.

+You cannot remove a network without first removing all containers that are attached to that network.

 [[Solution](./solutions.md#exercise-3)]